sampsyo/home/_drafts/probablycorrect.md

+---
-# Probably Correct
+title: Probably Correct
+---

-TK: What does it mean to say that a program is good enough when it's allowed to be wrong some of the time?
+What does it mean to say that a program is good enough when it's allowed to be wrong some of the time?

 If that sounds crazy, remember that machine-learning models compete on precision and recall, that distributed systems are allowed to fail, and that Siri is still useful despite its miss rate.
 And it's the whole idea in [approximate computing][].